Brett Wallace

 Brett Alexander Wallace (born August 26, 1986) is an American former professional baseball infielder.
 He played in Major League Baseball (MLB) for the Houston Astros and San Diego Padres.
+He is currently the hitting coach for the California Golden Bears baseball team, competing in the Atlantic Coast Conference.

 High school

 A 2005 graduate of Justin-Siena High School in Napa, California, Wallace earned four varsity baseball letters for head coach Allen Rossi.
 He helped lead Justin-Siena to a 97–9 record during his prep career, including a perfect 27–0 senior season.
 He broke nine school records during his prep career and holds single-season school records for walks, runs, hits, RBI, home runs and slugging percentage.
 Among his numerous accolades, Wallace was named a Collegiate Baseball/Louisville Slugger All-American and 2005 first-team All-State (CalHiSports.com) and 2005 California Small Schools Player of the Year.
 He was also a four-time All-Marin County Athletic League selection, 2004 and 2005 All-Napa County Offensive Player of the Year.